envasquez/SABC/README.md

 This site will:
 - Give tournament data and analytics for the club, lakes, individuals and teams
 - Allow members to vote remotely on: Tournaments, Officers, and Bylaws
-- Serve as a source of distributing club news, information and events
+- Serve as a source of distributing club news, information and events to members and potential members
 - Archive recent (and historical) club data

+We hope to increase member participation by modernizing our model of interaction, providing data insights.

 # Questions / Comments
 If you happened upon this repo and have questions, comments, concerns or suggestions; Please feel free to post them to the discussion board or contact me at: envasquez@icloud.com